Cordarrelle Patterson: Tennessee

 Patterson was a highly touted recruit in 2012 coming out of Hutchinson Community College.
-Rated as a 5-star prospect by 247Sports.com and the top JUCO player in the country, Patterson received scholarship offers from upper-tier Division I programs.
-He ultimately chose to attend the University of Tennessee over LSU, Auburn, Georgia, Ole Miss, and others.
+Rated as a 5-star prospect by 247Sports.com and the top JUCO player in the country, he received scholarship offers from upper-tier Division I programs.
+Patterson ultimately chose to attend the University of Tennessee over LSU, Auburn, Georgia, Ole Miss, and others.

-At Tennessee he played for Derek Dooley and the Tennessee Volunteers football team in 2012.
+At Tennessee, Patterson played for Derek Dooley and the Tennessee Volunteers football team in 2012.
 He made an immediate impact with his athletic ability and offensive versatility.
-Primarily used as a wide receiver, he also excelled as a return specialist and all-purpose running back.
-In the season opener, a 35–21 victory over North Carolina State in the Chick-fil-A Kickoff Game, he had six receptions for 93 receiving yards and a receiving touchdown to go along with two rushes for 72 rushing yards and a rushing touchdown.
-In the next game, a 51–13 victory over Georgia State, he showed his versatility with three receptions for 71 receiving yards, an 18-yard rush, and three kick returns for 108 net yards.
-In the following game, a 37–20 loss to the rival Florida Gators, he had eight receptions for 75 receiving yards and a receiving touchdown.
-After a limited role in the 47–26 victory over the Akron Zips, he had a 46-yard rushing touchdown in a 51–44 shootout loss to the rival Georgia Bulldogs on September 29.
-In the 55–48 victory over Troy, he had nine receptions for 219 receiving yards and a touchdown.
+Primarily used as a wide receiver, Patterson also excelled as a return specialist and all-purpose running back.
+In the season opener, a 35–21 victory over North Carolina State in the Chick-fil-A Kickoff Game, he had six receptions for 93 yards and a touchdown to go along with two carries for 72 yards and a touchdown.
+In the next game, a 51–13 victory over Georgia State, Patterson showed his versatility with three receptions for 71 yards, an 18-yard rush, and three kick returns for 108 net yards.
+In the following game, a 37–20 loss to the rival Florida Gators, he had eight receptions for 75 yards and a touchdown.
+After a limited role in the 47–26 victory over the Akron Zips, Patterson had a 46-yard rushing touchdown in a 51–44 shootout loss to the rival Georgia Bulldogs on September 29.
+In the 55–48 victory over Troy, he had nine receptions for 219 yards and a touchdown.
 On November 17, in a 41–18 loss to rival Vanderbilt, he had an 81-yard punt return for a touchdown.
-In the regular season finale against the Kentucky Wildcats, he had four receptions for 88 receiving yards and a receiving touchdown in the 37–17 victory.
-Despite Tennessee's disappointing 5–7 record in the 2012 season, he scored at least one touchdown by reception, rush, kick return, and punt return, with 10 total touchdowns in 12 games.
-In 12 starts Patterson racked up a school-record 1,858 all-purpose yards (set by Reggie Cobb in 1987) to rank first in the SEC, tied for 18th in NCAA.
+In the regular season finale against the Kentucky Wildcats, he had four receptions for 88 yards and a touchdown in the 37–17 victory.
+Despite Tennessee's disappointing 5–7 record in the 2012 season, Patterson scored at least one touchdown by reception, rush, kick return, and punt return, with 10 total touchdowns in 12 games.
+In 12 starts, Patterson racked up a school-record 1,858 all-purpose yards (set by Reggie Cobb in 1987) to rank first in the Southeastern Conference, tied for 18th in NCAA.

-On January 9, 2013, Patterson, along with college teammates Tyler Bray, Justin Hunter, and Darrington Sentimore, announced his intention to leave college early and declare for the 2013 NFL Draft.
+On January 9, 2013, Patterson, along with college teammates Tyler Bray, Justin Hunter, and Darrington Sentimore, announced his intention to leave college early and declare for the 2013 NFL draft.